TickTockBent/ticktockbent/README.md

 ---

-I'm a Web3 infrastructure engineer and DeFi protocol architect with 18+ years in systems engineering, DevOps, and blockchain development.
-I focus on building developer tooling, smart contract ecosystems, and decentralized infrastructure — primarily on **Polygon** and **Flux**.
+I'm an infrastructure engineer and systems architect with 18+ years in systems engineering, DevOps, and blockchain development.

 ---